Adler Volmar: Early life and career in Haiti

-Volmar was born in Miami, Florida on March 5, 1977, while his mother Yolette was visiting that city from her home in Cap-Haïtien, Haiti.
+Volmar was born in Miami, Florida, on March 5, 1977, while his mother Yolette was visiting that city from her home in Cap-Haïtien, Haiti.
 Shortly after his birth, he and his mother returned to Haiti, where they lived a prosperous life.
 Volmar's father was a land owner and small businessman; the family ran a home improvement store.
 His father was also a veteran of the Haitian military and a former driver for dictator François Duvalier.
 Volmar's parents divorced by the time he was thirteen.

 In 1990, after losing a fight at school, Volmar began taking self-defense lessons at the Union Judo Club in Cap-Haïtien under the tutelage of Leandre Innocent.
 He was an apt student and earned a black belt after only two years.
 At age seventeen, his mother sent him to live with his aunts in the United States because of political turmoil in Haiti.
 Because he was born in the United States, he held U.S. citizenship and was able to travel there at a time when other Haitians were being denied visas.
 He began competing in the United States and internationally.

 Volmar competed for his home country, Haiti, at the 1996 Summer Olympics in Atlanta, Georgia.
 He was Haiti's flag bearer at the opening ceremony.
 Competing in the half-middleweight class (78 kg), he was given a bye in the first round and lost in the second round to Flávio Canto of Brazil.

 Career in the United States

 While living with an aunt in Fort Lauderdale, Florida, in 1998, Volmar received a letter from the Selective Service System notifying him that he must register with the system.
 Not yet fluent in English, he misunderstood and thought that he was obligated to serve in the military.
 After speaking with a recruiter who told him of the military's sports programs, Volmar enlisted in the United States Navy.
 His military service offered an excuse to ask the Haitian sport authorities for release, freeing him to compete for the United States.
 Volmar was trained as a combat medic and taught classes in self-defense at Naval Station Newport in Rhode Island.
 After work, he would drive ninety-eight miles to train at a judo club run by Jimmy Pedro in Lawrence, Massachusetts.

 Eventually, Volmar was admitted to the Navy's sports program and began competing again.
-He finished seventh at the January 2003 Kano Cup in Japan and was hoping to qualify for the 2004 Summer Olympics, until tearing two ligaments in his right knee at a training camp in Poland.
+He finished seventh at the January 2003 Jigoro Kano Cup in Japan and was hoping to qualify for the 2004 Summer Olympics, until tearing two ligaments in his right knee at a training camp in Poland.
 He healed enough to compete at the Olympic trials, but failed to qualify for the summer games.
 He left the Navy as a petty officer at the end of his term of service in 2006.